utsavanand2/docs/docs/pricing/README.md

 How does pricing work for commercial use?

-There is a minimum purchase of 5 tunnels, the bundle pricing also includes email support from OpenFaaS Ltd. You can add additional tunnels at a cost of 20 GBP / tunnel using the add-on product.
+There is a minimum purchase of 5 tunnels, the bundle pricing also includes email support from OpenFaaS Ltd.

+Additional tunnels beyond the ones included in the minimum package are purchased through an add-on tunnel and also include support.

 * [5x tunnel bundle](https://store.openfaas.com/collections/software-licenses/products/inlets-pro-commercial-subscription)
 * [1x add-on tunnel](https://store.openfaas.com/collections/software-licenses/products/inlets-pro-commercial-subscription-top-up-tunnel)